trigo-at/docker-node-base/Readme.md

-# This readme is valid for Versions/Branches starting with node version 18.0.0
+# This readme is valid for Versions/Branches starting with node version 18.0.0 (incl. a backport to v17.1.0)

 # Node Base Images